stoodder/falconjs/README.md

 * Add Falcon.Observable to wrap ko.observable in the case that we'd want to switch
 * Change 'url' to 'uri' on Falcon.View
 * Fallback to local comparator if one isn't given in sort()
+* Add 'subscribe' method to collections
+* Allow for 'true' in attributes filtering

 ### v0.10.2
 **Highlights**